 The Israeli Defense Entities Law (Protection of Defense Interests)-2006 provides for certain restrictions on the operations of, investments in, or transfers of control of any entity that is determined to be an Israeli "defense entity" under the terms of the law.
-Designation as a "defense entity" may potentially occur through an order that may be issued jointly by the Israeli Prime Minister, Defense Minister and Economy Minister.
-No such order has been issued for Cognyte nor are we aware that any is planned, however, based on the nature of our business, such an order could be issued in the future.
+Designation as a "defense entity" may potentially occur through an order that may be issued jointly by the Israeli Prime Minister, Minister of Defense and Minister of Economy.
+No such order has been issued for Cognyte, nor are we aware that any is planned; however, based on the nature of our business, such an order could be issued in the future.